 If you’re looking for a sewing machine to get started in the quilting world, you must look at the limited-edition PFAFF creative™ ambition™ 640 that was just introduced to celebrate PFAFF’s 160th anniversary.
 What’s great about this machine is that it’s also an embroidery machine, without the price tag of an embroidery machine, and it’s perfect to make your quilt labels.
 I’ll be covering labels tomorrow.
 Yesterday, I discussed a few easy-to-use features sewists and embroidery lovers alike will find useful.
 Today, I want to show you all the great features you get for your quilting needs.

-As soon as I unboxed the sewing machine, I got started on a new project to see how it handled.
+As soon as I unboxed the sewing machine, I got started on a new project to see how it was handled.
 I must admit, it didn’t let me down.
 Why would it?
 After all, it’s a PFAFF and as they say: Perfection starts here!
 I tested the machine by making a paper piecing project, which I’ll tell you more about in October.
 The machine had all the cool gadgets I need to make my life easier.

 - Automatic needle up or down position